hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 For illustration of the differences in Java 6 and 7 in comparison to Java 8, we  will have a quick look at both sourcecode examples.
-After that, the documentation will focus on using Java 8 syntax to keep examples short and easy to understand but still offers some hints what it looks like on Java 6 or 7 style.
+After that, the documentation will focus on using Java 8 syntax to keep examples short and easy to understand but still offer some hints as to what it looks like in Java 6 or 7.

 The first basic example will produce the sum of some `int` values stored in a Hazelcast IMap.
 This is a very basic example not yet using a lot of the functionality of the Aggregations framework but will already perfectly show the main difference.